giardap/Ring/README.md

 This was a project made by me to easily spoof referrals to your ring account and make fraudulent purchases.

-## Disclaimer

-This has been submitted and fixed by Ring along wiht their referral system being shut down.

 ## Getting Started

 To use this you need to find your referrerId, inviteCode, and referrerLink.